Neuropathology-Giessen/MOTH/docs/source/installation.rst

 Install via Docker
 ------------------

-| To get a ready to use (python, mothi and QuPath installed) Docker container,
+| To get a ready to use (python, moth and QuPath installed) Docker container,
   clone the repository and
   use the `Dockerfile from github <https://github.com/thkauer/GBM_QuPath_tiles/blob/master/Dockerfile>`_ to create a new Docker image.